How to catch typos and keep your reputation intact

 Why take a break?

 It’s actually really important.
 Because it’s your content, your brain auto-fills and blanks out mistakes.
-So when you do the initial reads in step 1 and 2, your brain might fool you.
+So when you do the initial reads in both steps 1 and 2, your brain might fool you.

 Damn you, brain!